openTemplot/openTemplot/README.md

 be included into Templot5.

 **Warning: This is an ongoing work-in-progress.
-Do not expect any files created using this progream to be usable in any future version**
+Do not expect any files created using this project to be usable in any future version**

 ## Goals of this fork